Fabio-RM/users-api-node/README.md

 ## How to use the API

-There are only 3 routes:
+There are 5 routes:

 - /api/v1/users/create: used for create a new user
-- /api/v1/users/login: used for receive a JWT if user's credentials are correct
+- /api/v1/users/login: used for receive a Access and Refresh token if user's credentials are correct
+- /api/v1/users/logout: removes refresh token data
+- /api/v1/users/refresh-token: used for refresh the access token if it's expired
 - /api/v1/users/verify-token: used for check if a JWT is valid

 #### Create user